adamspanier/Distributed-Systems-Security/Documentation/Milestone2/Prototype_Progress_Report.md

 <br>
 # Progress Report (insert date here)
 ## Overview
-(insert brief overview of efforts made)
+(Insert brief overview of efforts made)
 ## Outcomes
-(brief overview of outcomes - what did you achieve?) also list them out like this:
+(Brief overview of outcomes - what did you achieve?)
+Also, list them out like this:
 * outcome 1
 * outcome 2
 ## Hindrances
-(insert brief discussion of challenges encountered)
+(Insert brief discussion of challenges encountered)
 ## Ongoing Risks
-(address your project risks identified from Milestone 1 and update them based on your current progress, this should be a table)
+(Address your project risks identified from Milestone 1 and update them based on your current progress; this should be a table)
 <br>
 <br>
 -->